chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 This section documents SPAKE2+ ciphersuite configurations.
-A ciphersuite indicates a group, cryptographic hash algorithm, and pair of KDF and MAC functions, e.g., SPAKE2+-P256-SHA256-HKDF-HMAC.
+A ciphersuite indicates a group, cryptographic hash algorithm, and pair of KDF and MAC functions, e.g., P256-SHA256-HKDF-HMAC-SHA256.
 This ciphersuite indicates a SPAKE2+ protocol instance over P-256 that uses SHA256 along with HKDF {{!RFC5869}} and HMAC {{!RFC2104}}
 for G, Hash, KDF, and MAC functions, respectively.
+Since the choice of PBKDF and its parameters for computing w0 and w1 and distributing does not affect interoperability, the PBKDF is not included as part of the ciphersuite.

 If no MAC algorithm is used in the key confirmation phase, its respective column in the table below can be ignored and the ciphersuite name will contain no MAC